DL-Based Beam Management for mmWave Vehicular Networks Exploring Temporal Correlation: Experimental Results

 \subsection{Model Specifications and Input Efficiency}

-Table~\ref{table:model_specifications} presents a comparison of the proposed DeepBT models against three baseline architectures in terms of parameter count, model size, and average input size.
+Table~\ref{table:model_specifications} presents a comparison of the proposed DeepBT models against three baseline architectures in terms of parameter count (i.e., the total number of trainable weights and biases), model size, and average input size.
 Although the DeepBT model has a comparable number of parameters to the CNN baseline by Suzuki et al.~\cite{suzuki2022ray}, it operates on input vectors that are over 800 times smaller than Suzuki et al.'s approach, highlighting its significant advantage in terms of memory efficiency and real-time feasibility.

 When comparing the proposed model to the LSTM and GRU-based baselines by Zhao et al.\cite{zhao2024lstm} and Jiang et al.\cite{Alkhateeb_baseline}, respectively, we observe a different trade-off.
 Although these models are smaller in terms of parameter count and model size, they rely on larger input vectors—potentially increasing CSI acquisition and transmission overhead.
 This is particularly relevant in uplink scenarios, where channel state information is gathered at the UE and must be transmitted to the BS.
 In contrast, the DeepBT model leverages minimal input while preserving competitive model capacity, making it more efficient in both computation and communication contexts.